 - Request a training via the booking system: see “Getting Started – section“

-- For visiting scientists and interns: please have your visiting lab assist you with the points listed above. (see “visitors and guests” section below)
+- Visiting scientists & interns: please have your visiting lab assist you with the points listed above. (see “visitors and guests” section below *)

 - In case you need a different introduction than listed, please contact us by e-mail: firstname.lastname@example.org. and include information as listed at point 1 and 2.